aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheBlueGreenPlugin.md

 | RDS Postgresql    | `GRANT USAGE ON SCHEMA rds_tools TO your_user;`<br>`GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA rds_tools TO your_user;` |
 | Aurora MySQL      | `GRANT SELECT ON mysql.rds_topology TO 'your_user'@'%';`<br>`FLUSH PRIVILEGES;`                                       |
 | RDS MySQL         | `GRANT SELECT ON mysql.rds_topology TO 'your_user'@'%';`<br>`FLUSH PRIVILEGES;`                                       |

+In MySQL, you can leverage MySQL Role to grant the required permissions to multiple users at once to reduce operational overhead before switchover.
+See instructions in [Using Roles in MySQL 8.0 to Grant Privileges to mysql.rds_topology].

 ## Plan your Blue/Green switchover in advance